waxidiotic/jwdeveloper-demos/demos/customization/feeds-js/README.md

 ```shell
 grunt
 ```
-Return to the root of the jwdeveloper-demos repository and launch the web server to see your demo
+Return to the root: jwdeveloper-demos/ and launch the web server to see your demo Build
 ```shell
 grunt
 ```
+Run
 ```shell
 grunt serve
 ```